rippl-svg/grad-based-plasticity-metrics/README.md

 # Neural Network Plasticity Metrics with SAC

 This repository implements various neural network plasticity metrics in the context of Soft Actor-Critic (SAC) reinforcement learning algorithm.
-It features novel approaches to maintain network plasticity during training, including ReDo (Reset of Dormant units) and Gradient-based ReDo implementations.
+It features novel approaches to maintain network plasticity during training, including ReDo (Reset of Dormant units) and Grama implementations.
 ## Project Structure

 ```